legit-gaming/legit-gaming.github.io/StudentFiles/GuessingGameInstructions.md

 ##### Step 9
 1. Add a div tag wtih the following attributes, class="results", id="results".
 This tag should be added right before the closing body tag &lt;/body>.
+2. Complete Step 9 in the JavaScript file

 **JavaScript**